Anshul-007/HyprLock_installer/README.md

 2. The structure of Style-`N` directory should be of this structure:
     ```
     .config/Hyprlock-Styles/Style-N
-    ├── Fonts
-    │   ├── JetBrains
-    │   │   └── JetBrains Mono Nerd.ttf
-    │   └── SF Pro Display
-    │       ├── SF Pro Display Bold.otf
-    │       └── SF Pro Display Regular.otf
     ├── hyprlock.conf
     ├── hyprlock.png
     ├── preview.png
     ├── Scripts
     │   └── songdetail.sh
     └── user.jfif

+    .config/Hyprlock-Styles/FONT_DIR
+    └── A_Font_directory_without_spaced
+        └──font.ttf
     ```

 ## Credits
-This project is possible by all the open source projects and big thanks to [Mr. Vivek Rajan](https://github.com/MrVivekRajan/Hyprlock-Styles) for all the styles
+- This project is possible by all the open source projects and big thanks to [Mr. Vivek Rajan](https://github.com/MrVivekRajan/Hyprlock-Styles) for all the styles.
+- Also check out [Khurasan](https://fontesk.com/designer/syaf-rizal/) for awesome fonts.

 ## License
 This project is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html), since some of the style are derived from other GPL-licensed repositories.